-Giving zakat is seen as a duty in Islam.
+Giving Zakat on an annual basis is seen as an important religious duty in Islam.
 It becomes obligatory upon an individual when a certain amount of maintained money or wealth is reached and exceeded.
-If the amount of profitable wealth falls below the nisab values at the time of zakat, then that individual is not liable to pay zakat in that given lunar year*.
-If the amount of profitable wealth exceeds the nisab value, then 2.5% of the amount above the nisab value becomes liable for zakat.
+If the individual’s amount of profitable wealth falls below the nisab value, then that individual is not liable to pay Zakat in that given lunar year*.
+If the amount of personal, profitable wealth meets or exceeds the nisab value, then the individual must pay 2.5% of the total amount above the nisab value as Zakat in that lunar year.

 * Based on the lunar cycle, an Islamic calendar year is 355 days on average.